moby/moby/docs/sources/reference/builder.md

     build to fail.
 If all triggers succeed, the FROM instruction completes and the build continues as usual.
 4. Triggers are cleared from the final image after being executed.
-In other words they are not inherited by “grand-children” builds.
+In other words they are not inherited by "grand-children" builds.

 For example you might add something like this: